Tanndev/Maelstrom/documentation/rules.md

 - **5**: Outstanding.
 Nothing escapes your notice.
 You see all.

 ###### Intelligence
 Intelligence is the capacity to learn and apply information.
 It's used for research, mathematics, logical problem solving, and other activities where the limiting factor is education or reasoning.
+A character with high intelligence is good at reasoning through problems and will tend to figure things out slowly and methodically.
+If successful, they will usually fully understand the situation and be confident in their solution.
 - **0**: Abysmal.
 Ogg not know how make pointy stick.
 (Illiterate)
 - **1**: Poor.
 You ain't much fer book learning.
 (High school or Less)
 - **2**: Average.
 You can do your own taxes more or less correctly.
 (College/Trade School)